 2. We offer small classes and a 15:1 student-faculty ratio.

 Our professors teach at St. Edward’s because they want to be in the classroom, getting to know their students as individuals and helping them discover their passions.
-(U.S. News & World Report also named us No. 8 for Best Undergraduate Teaching.)
+(U.S. News & World Report also named us in the top 10 for Best Undergraduate Teaching.)
 Because classes are small, it’s easy to find your professor-mentors who will connect you with research and career opportunities.
 Plus, you’ll build connections with fellow students in discussions and active learning projects that help the community.

 3. Our campus is beautiful.